 Scott Walker is a singer, actor, writer, broadcaster, and music history buff – in other words, he hasn’t decided what he wants to be when he grows up.
 He was a news anchor at CBC Radio, where he first developed his Musical Almanac, a weekly feature on the history of popular music.
 From that, he developed two one-man music shows – What Exactly IS the Great American Songbook? and Too Marvelous For Words: the Johnny Mercer Story – along with his speaking engagements on the History of Popular Music.
 Scott has appeared on stage across Canada in productions that range from Shakespeare to Steinbeck to Sondheim, and was recently featured in the Hallmark TV movie, Freshman Father.
 His Big Band CD includes classics from the Great American Songbook on which Scott is accompanied by a Who’s Who of Canadian jazz.
 His new digital single, Someone I Don’t Even Know, is a love song he wrote after meeting his wife, Anne, more than 30 years ago.
 He is the narrator on the Youtube comedy hit, Spiders on Drugs – 42-million hits and counting.

-o The record that is considered the beginning of the rock’n’roll era, which began as the b-side of a forgotten novelty tune called Thirteen Women and Only One Man, and then languished in discount bins for almost a year before Hollywood gave it the push it needed;
+♫ The record considered the beginning of the rock era, which began as the b-side of a forgotten novelty tune and was almost forgotten until Hollywood gave it the push it needed;

 · Public Speaking – Scott’s experience as an actor, host, and former CBC News anchor give him a unique insight into how to engage an audience.
 He can show you how to get your message across in the most natural way.